Asadullah-Dal17/Eyes-Tracking-Opencv-and-Dlib/README.md

    #### Linux or Mac OS

-   - Just you need Cmake that all here on linux and Mac OS
+   - Just you need Cmake that all here on Linux and Mac OS
-   - install Dilb uisng Pip command
+   - install Dilb using Pip command

      `pip3 install cmake`